 -d domain_id Specifies only one ID of the domain to which to connect to a domain console. domain_id can be 0-23 depending on the system configuration. -f Forcibly connects to a writable console.
 The currently connected writable console is disconnected.
 Only users who belong to the platadm or domainadm privilege can specify this option. -h Displays usage statement.
-When used with other options or operands, an error occurs.
+When used with other options or operands, an error occurs. -n Automatically answers "n" (no) to all prompts. -q Suppresses all messages to stdout, including prompts.

--n Automatically answers 'n' (no) to all prompts. -d Suppresses all messages to stdout, including prompts. -r Sets up a connection to a read-only console. -s escapeChar Specifies an escape character.
-The default is '#' (sharp).
-The character specified for escapeChar must be enclosed in double quotation (" ").
-The following symbols can be specified for escapeChar : '#', '@', '^', '&', '?', '', '=', '.', ' ' Specified escape character is available only in the session that executed the console(8) command. - y Automatically answers 'y' (yes) to all prompts.
+-r Sets up a connection to a read-only console.

+-s escapeChar Specifies an escape character.
+The default is "#" .
+The character specified for escapeChar must be enclosed in "" "" (double quotation).
+The following symbols can be specified for escapeChar:

+Specified escape character is available only in the session that executed the console(8) command.

 - When the command is executed, a prompt to confirm execution of the command with the specified options is displayed.
-Enter "y" to execute the command or "n" to cancel the command. - The domain console regards '#' used at the beginning of a line as an escape character.
+Enter "y" to execute the command or "n" to cancel the command. - The domain console regards "#" used at the beginning of a line as an escape character.
 An escape character is specified to instruct the console to perform special processing.
-Examples of processing that can be specified in combination with '#' are as follows. - #?
-Outputs a status message. - #.
-Disconnects the console. - To enter '#' at the beginning of a line, enter '#' twice. - To display information on the currently connected domain console, use the showconsolepath(8) command.
+Examples of processing that can be specified in combination with "#" are as follows.

+"#" and "?"
+Outputs a status message.

+"#" and "." (period) Disconnects the console.

+- To enter "#" at the beginning of a line, enter "#" twice. - To display information on the currently connected domain console, use the showconsolepath(8) command.